ganta-karthik/travel-adviser/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If it asks react-scripts not prsent the use this command
+### npm install react-scripts
+This allows to install react-scripts and if you want to install all packages according to run this project at package.json it shows dependences install them by using npm commands

 ### `npm test`

 Launches the test runner in the interactive watch mode.\